| PURSE

 "It

-one location to another," he said.
-"You can later touch
+from one location to another," he said.
+"You

 Some